robbdouglas/jeopardy-game/README.md

 - create questions and remove placeholder
 - responsive design
 - game ending not in alert but in body
+- remove pointer cursor for disabled buttons
+- message with player info on top of board
+- every question card must be as big as the biggest question

 ## Done